Khush-3105/100-Days-of-Coding/Readme.md

 # 100DaysOfCodeChallenge

-Day 1 : Greatest Common Divisor of String \
+1071.
+Greatest Common Divisor of String \
-Day 2 : Verifying an Alien Dictionary
+953. : Verifying an Alien Dictionary